The Ultimate Guide to Magnesium Benefits: Improve Sleep, Mood and More

 Magnesium benefits the body in myriad ways.
 For example, it:

-One of magnesium’s many jobs is to regulate blood sugar.
-In turn, this helps improve insulin resistance.[4]
+One of magnesium’s many jobs is to help to regulate blood sugar.
+In turn, this helps to support insulin levels.[4]
 Insulin resistance is detrimental to your health because it can lead to excessive sugar in the blood.

 Elevated blood glucose levels over long periods can result in pre-diabetes and type 2 diabetes.[5]

 According to research, people with type 2 diabetes have lower levels of magnesium in their blood.
-A meta-analysis of 25 studies found that magnesium supplements may reduce fasting blood sugar levels.
-They can also improve insulin sensitivity in those with diabetes.[6]
+A meta-analysis of 25 studies found that magnesium supplements may help with fasting blood sugar levels.
+They can also support insulin sensitivity in those with diabetes.[6]

 Consider magnesium for keeping the blues away.
-If you’re not getting enough magnesium, this can lead to an increased risk of depression.
+If you’re not getting enough magnesium, this can lead to an increased risk of mood related issues.

-Magnesium may help combat both anxiety and depression[7] It does this by regulating the nervous system and supporting brain function.
+Magnesium may help with mood[7] It does this by regulating the nervous system and supporting brain function.
 In a 2017 study, 112 participants with depression took 248 milligrams of magnesium chloride daily.
 They did this for six weeks.
-At the end of the study, the group who took magnesium supplements experienced significant improvements in their mood.
+At the end of the study, the group who took magnesium supplements experienced positive changes in their mood.
 This was versus the placebo group.[8]

-Magnesium decreases the neurotransmitters that make you feel anxious.
-It also stimulates the feel-good neurotransmitters instead.
+Magnesium supports healthy levels of neurotransmitters, including those that make you feel-good.
 Gamma-aminobutyric acid (GABA) is one of them.[9]
 It’s known for helping you zen out.
 Since magnesium plays a role in muscle and nerve function, it may also help with muscle tension.
-This is a common symptom of anxiety.

 If you’re going to improve your sleep, melatonin isn’t the only supplement that can help.
 Magnesium has been found to help you fall asleep and promote sleep quality.